avikothari/exportify-fend-racing-task/README.md

 5. Team

 ### Acceptance Criteria
-* **Angular unit tests should pass with code coverage of at least 80% on all files **
 * On the member summary page (List of the members), I should be able to navigate to and from the member detail page
 * The member detail form should include fields for each of the member properties
 * Saving the member should redirect me back to the member summary page where I should see the new member listed on the table